microsoft/qsharp-language/Specifications/Language/2_Statements/QuantumMemoryManagement.md

 Clean qubits are allocated by the `using`-statement.
 The statement consists of the keyword `using`, followed by an open parenthesis `(`, a binding, a close parenthesis `)`, and the statement block within which the qubits will be available.
-The binding follows the same pattern as `let` statements: either a single symbol or a tuple of symbols, followed by an equals sign `=`, and either a single value or a matching tuple of *initializers*.
+The binding follows the same pattern as `let` statements: either a single symbol or a tuple of symbols, followed by an equals sign `=`, and either a single tuple or a matching tuple of *initializers*.

 Initializers are available either for a single qubit, indicated as `Qubit()`, or an array of qubits, `Qubit[n]`, where `n` is an `Int` expression.
 For example,